 The beauty industry has many ugly secrets, and one of them is that there are often harmful chemicals in beauty products.
-When it comes to cosmetics, no authority regulates what “organic” or “natural” means, and while your makeup, face cream, cleanser or skin moisturizer may deliver on their short term promises, the long term effects may be something we should be paying more attention to.
-In other words, the cosmetics you use may actually speed up the formation of wrinkles, age spots, or worse, it may disrupt your hormones, compromise your fertility, expose you to cancer-causing agents, or deliver dangerous toxins that penetrate and age your skin.
+When it comes to cosmetics, no authority regulates what “organic” or “natural” means.
+So while your makeup, face cream, cleanser or skin moisturiser may deliver on their short-term promises, we should be paying more attention to the long-term effects.
+In other words, the cosmetics you use may speed up the formation of wrinkles, age spots, or worse, it may disrupt your hormones, compromise your fertility, expose you to cancer-causing agents, or deliver dangerous toxins that penetrate and age your skin.

 Watch Out For These Ingredients

 To protect your skin and keep it looking youthful, avoid these chemicals in beauty products.

 Also called perfume, some fragrances have been linked to asthma, breathing difficulties and allergic reactions, while others have links to cancers.
 These terms indicate a mixture of ingredients that cosmetic companies are not legally required to disclose, and some unscented products contain fragrances with masking agents.

 A common ingredient in fragrances, these dangerous chemicals have been linked to an increased risk of breast cancer.
 Phthalates also block testosterone and damage a man’s reproductive system.